Qiskit/RFCs/0023-executor-primitive.md

 but the process is **implicit**—it is difficult to explain and difficult to compose, and users have no direct control over how circuit variations are generated or how mitigation is applied.
-This proposal introduces the **samplex** DSL, a portable description language that lets users explicitly define the variation strategies applied by the backend.
+This proposal introduces the **samplex** data structure, a portable object specifying explicitly encoding all information about the randomization process itself.

 With this, researchers can tailor error mitigation to their needs.
 The approach preserves backend optimizations while giving users fine-grained